About the profile areas

 Hillside is a recent residential area.

-Major features of the area include Hillside Recreation Reserve, Banchory Green, Banchory Grove Grassland Nature Conservation Reserve, Boronia Reserve, Lachlans Field, Parkwood Green Recreation Reserve, Sugargum Reserve, Banchory Community Centre and several schools.
+Major features of the area include Banchory Grove Grassland Nature Conservation Reserve, Hillside Recreation Reserve, Banchory Green, Boronia Drive Reserve, Boronia Reserve, Freeman Link, Lachlans Field, Parkwood Green Reserve, Sugargum Reserve, The Outlook Reserve, Banchory Community Centre, Parkwood Green Community Centre and several schools.

-Part of the suburb of Hillside is located in the City of Brimbank.
+This area encompasses the City of Melton part of the suburb of Hillside, with the remaining part of the suburb located in the City of Brimbank.